TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The use of the Cléa digital system is based on a voluntary decision of the user, the alternative consisting for this user in leaving her name in the hand-written attendance register.
 Consequently, a link between the two systems should be established.
+The following sections explain how this can be done, depending on whether a user tested COVID+ has used the Cléa system or the hand-written attendance register.

-However, there can be specific use-cases where the hand-written attendance register may not exist, for instance in case of digital ticketing.
+It should also be noted that there are use-cases where the hand-written attendance register may not exist, for instance in case of digital ticketing.
-In that case, the `locContactMsg` may be ignored (i.e., `locContacMsgPresent` can be set to 0).
+In that case, the `locContactMsg` should be ignored, by setting the `locContacMsgPresent` flag to 0.
-Similarly, the Health Authority may decide not to link the two systems together, in which case the `locContacMsgPresent` flag can be set to 0.
+Similarly, the Health Authority may decide not to link the two systems together, in which case the `locContacMsgPresent` flag should be set to 0.

+It should also be noted that the link between the two systems is not perfect.
+If the cluster qualification threshold is strictly superior to `1`, it can happen that a given location should be qualified as cluster because the total number of COVID+ persons who were there at the same time is sufficient, but no alert is raised because some of them used the Cléa application, and the others the attendance register.

 #### A user tested COVID+ has used the Cléa system